Andrew Yang rallies in Iowa, hugs Weezer frontman during performance

 Yang's support has been just strong enough to qualify for the next Democratic debate in November, polling at 5% in New Hampshire and upwards of 3% nationally.
 His appearance in the December debate, however, remains in question.

-According to the New York Times, Yang's support is strongest amongst voters 45 and younger, where he trails only Elizabeth Warren, Bernie Sanders, and Pete Buttigieg.
+, Yang's support is strongest amongst voters 45 and younger, where he trails only Elizabeth Warren, Bernie Sanders, and Pete Buttigieg.
 Joe Biden gets almost all of his support from people 46 and older.
 Biden leads in this age group.

 Yang is one of several candidates who will be speaking at an NAACP event on Saturday.